nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 As you can see its use is very straightforward, but having to embed policies in the resource definition has some limitations:

 1. Keeping policies versioned will be difficult.
-2. Sintax errors included in the policy won't be noticed by Terraform.
+2. Syntax errors included in the policy won't be noticed by Terraform.

 ### Terraform Data Source: IAM Policy Document

-To help with this Terraform provides a Data Source called [`aws_iam_policy_document`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document), that allows you to write a IAM policy using Hashicorp's Configuration Language enjoying sintax checking and making it easier to reutilize policies.
+To help with this Terraform provides a Data Source called [`aws_iam_policy_document`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document), that allows you to write a IAM policy using Hashicorp's Configuration Language enjoying syntax checking and making it easier to reutilize policies.

 To use it, I created a file called `bucket_policy.tf` with the following content: